aquemy/YASSG/blog/2021-02-03-correlation-is-not-causation-limits.md

 The two relations to keep in mind when talking about independence is:

-1. The absence of independence implies a null correlation but null correlation does not imply independence.
+1. The absence of independence implies a zero correlation but zero correlation does not imply independence.
 2. Two variables being independent does not imply that there is an absence of causality between these variables.